stefanpearson/word-cloud-party/README.md

 ### Running

-To run the build and express server:
+To run the build and server:

 ```sh
 npm start